checkout/checkout-risk-sdk-ios/README.md

 ## Documentation
 ### Usage guide
-  1. Add `Risk` as a package dependency - _see [Installation guide](https://github.com/checkout/checkout-risk-sdk-ios/blob/main/.github/partial-readmes/Integration.md) on how to add our SDK in your iOS app_
+  1. Add `Risk` as a package dependency - _see [Installation guide](https://github.com/checkout/checkout-risk-sdk-ios/blob/main/.github/partial-readmes/Integration.md) on how to add our SDK in your iOS app via SPM or Cocoapods._
   2. Obtain a public API key from [Checkout Dashboard](https://dashboard.checkout.com/developers/keys).
   3. Initialise the package with the `getInstance` method passing in the required configuration (public API key and environment), then publish the device data with the `publishData` method, see example below.
 ```swift